shernandezp/TrackHub/README.en.md

 - **`REACT_APP_SECURITY_ENDPOINT=https://localhost/Security/graphql`**
   Defines the GraphQL endpoint for security-related operations, such as authentication, access control, and securing resources within the application.

+- **`REACT_APP_GEOFENCING_ENDPOINT=https://localhost/Geofence/graphql`**
+  Specifies the GraphQL endpoint for geofencing-related operations.
+This endpoint is used to manage geofences in the system.

+- **`REACT_APP_REPORTING_ENDPOINT=https://localhost/Reporting/`**
+  Defines the REST endpoint for reporting-related operations.
+This endpoint retrieves Excel files in binary format based on user requests.

 These environment variables are critical for configuring various aspects of the application, including authentication, API calls, and system management.

 ---